AxelLr/React-Native-Graphql/README.md

 Clicking on one of the category's result will open a modal with the details of the selected item.

 ### HOW TO INSTALL
 Clone this repository and open a terminal into the resulting folder.
 Then type npm install.
-To test it on android type: react-native run-android.
+To test it on android device type: react-native run-android.